 Iran Recalls Ambassadors To France, Britain, Germany

-On Sept 19, the UN Security Council failed to adopt a resolution that would have extended sanctions relief for Iran, under the Joint Comprehensive Plan of Action (JCPOA).
+On September 19, the UN Security Council failed to adopt a resolution that would have extended sanctions relief for Iran under the Joint Comprehensive Plan of Action (JCPOA), Xinhua news agency reported.
 A subsequent resolution, which sought to grant a six-month extension to both the JCPOA and Resolution 2231 that endorses the accord, also failed to pass in the UN Security Council on Friday.
-The rejection means, sanctions that were lifted under the deal will be re-imposed starting last night.
+The rejection means that sanctions that were lifted under the deal will be re-imposed starting on Saturday evening.

-The JCPOA, signed in July, 2015 by Iran and six world powers – Britain, China, France, Germany, Russia, and the United States – has been under strain since Washington's unilateral withdrawal in 2018, which prompted Tehran to gradually scale back its commitments.– NNN-IRNA
+The JCPOA, signed in July 2015 by Iran and six world powers -- Britain, China, France, Germany, Russia, and the United States -- has been under strain since Washington's unilateral withdrawal in 2018, which prompted Tehran to gradually scale back its commitments.

+Friday's draft resolution, tabled by China and Russia, received four votes in favour, nine votes against and two abstentions, falling short of the nine positive votes required for adoption.

+Algeria, China, Pakistan and Russia voted in favour of Friday's draft resolution.
+Guyana and the Republic of Korea abstained.
+The remaining nine members of the Security Council voted against it.

 Legal Disclaimer: